Taos Talking Pictures Records

 Scope and Content

-This collection contains administrative materials of the Taos Talking Pictures as well as news clippings, articles, publicity, programs and other information on the Taos Talking Picture Festival and the Media Literacy Forum.
-The records are divided into four series.
+This collection contains administrative materials of the Taos Talking Pictures, clippings, articles, publicity, programs and other information on the Taos Talking Picture Festival and the Media Literacy Forum, and a collection of films screened at the Taos Talking Pictures Festival.
+The collection is divided into five series:

 Administrative:The administrative component of the Taos Talking Pictures records consists of board and staff meeting minutes, budgets for 1993-2003, papers identifying the original name of the organization as All One Company, correspondence and faxes covering the festival and media literacy forum as well as normal administrative information, suggestions on improving the festival, Talking Pictures newsletter for 1995, Screens, Taos Talking Pictures official newsletter, 1999-2000, information on local artists like Ken Price and R. C. Gorman who were commissioned to create awards and festival posters and research about festivals, fundraising and the local economy of Taos.
 The Board of Directors' minutes contain reports from various committees such as Nominating, Strategic Planning, Outreach, Development, Special Events, and By-laws.
 They also contain financial information, Board retreats and annual meeting minutes.
 There are news clippings and articles, reviews, publicity, handbills, and playbills about films shown at the Taos Talking Picture Festival.
 This series also includes information on several fundraisers held by the organization.